MERC Aerospace Greenbelt, MD

 - Write and review testing procedures and Work Order Authorizations

 - Work in lab and cleanroom facilities with hardware, ground support equipment, and test equipment

 REQUIRED EDUCATION AND EXPERIENCE:

-- Bachelor’s degree in electrical engineering, or closely related field with 5+ years of related experience.
+- Bachelor’s degree in electrical engineering, or closely related field with 5 to 7+ years of related experience.

 - Experience with electrical hardware integration and test, system verification and validation, and systems engineering, preferably at NASA or in the aerospace industry.